i

 We urge all UN regional groups of member States to present more candidacies than the available seats to ensure competitive HRC elections.

-Because it responsible for the commission of atrocity crimes, a pattern of reprisals against those who cooperate with the UN, and the repression of civil society.
+Because it is responsible for the commission of atrocity crimes, a pattern of reprisals against those who cooperate with the UN, and the repression of civil society.
 The human rights situation in the country is dire, with the criminalisation of women human rights defenders, arbitrary detention and the application of the death penalty, among other abuses.

-We call on all UN States at the General Assembly to not vote for Saudi Arabia!
+We call on all UN States at the General Assembly not to vote for Saudi Arabia!

 How do we achieve this?